William Edwin Melton

 - Born July 7, 1945 in Gulfport, MS USA

-Bill Melton played a decade in the majors and was a big star in Chicago, where he spent most of his career, posting double figures in homers in six seasons.
+Bill Melton played a decade in the majors and was a big star with the Chicago White Sox, where he spent most of his career, posting double figures in homers in six seasons.

-After attending Citrus College, where he also played football , Melton was signed by the Chicago White Sox in 1964 and reached the majors in 1968.
-He was the team's starting third baseman the following Opening Day (replacing Pete Ward) and clubbed 23 homers that year.
-However, while he was a success at the plate, he struggled in the filed.
+After attending Citrus College, where he also played football, Melton was signed by the White Sox in 1964 and reached the majors in 1968.
+He was the team's starting third baseman the following Opening Day, in 1969 (replacing Pete Ward) and clubbed 23 homers that year.
+However, while he was a success at the plate, he struggled in the field.
 In 1970, he made 12 errors in his first 24 games at third.
-The twelth error, misjudging a routine pop fly, broke his nose, and not long after he returned from the injury, he was moved to right field.
+The twelfth error, misjudging a routine pop fly, broke his nose, and not long after he returned from the injury, he was moved to right field.
 From July 23rd to July 28th of that same summer, he struck out in 11 consecutive at-bats over the course of four games.
 Nonetheless, he ended the year with a White Sox record 33 home runs, sixth best in the American League.

 Baseball Digest in 1988 reported that Melton was working as a real estate agent in Newport Beach, California.
 He later went to work for the White Sox marketing department before embarking on a career as a broadcaster for the club.
 He has been a Sox analyst for Comcast SportsNet Chicago since 2005.